 Taking breaks from the flow to demo or discuss a pose are a great time for new students to take a water/breath break and for advanced practitioners to show off their hard work and diligent practice.
 If new students are flailing, have them pause and find themselves in yoga postures such as yoga squat (Malasana) or sitting on heels (or the toes-curled-under variation).
 Then talk the advanced students through poses such as Chaturanga Dandasana (and the flow to Upward Facing Dog and Downward Facing Dog), inversions and deep backbends.
 Usually I will have the advanced practitioners do two rounds of the flow or pose and then have the new students join in on the third.
 Everyone is always so happy with this empowering and all-inclusive practice-building technique!

-6. Less Chaturangas – more abs & backbends
+6. Fewer Chaturangas – more abs & backbends

 In my personal opinion, I feel that no human shoulder girdle needs the weight/load bearing repetition of 30-50 Chaturangas in one practice!
 We have to remember that the flows serve a purpose – to warm-up the body and challenge in order to strengthen the internal systems in such a way to prepare for later stretching and relaxing.
 If you want to make the practice more challenging (hopefully for the purpose of strengthening or detoxifying) you can always add more abs strengthening exercise and more backbends!
 Or have them hold the poses longer – talk about POWER…the power of holding still and focusing the mind on the breath!

 7. Don’t skimp on the cool down